Yonghonghui/Yonghonghui.github.io/_projects/3d_printing.md

     </div>
 </div>
 <div class="caption">
-    Demonstration of 3D printed hooks attached on planar surfaces, showing the attachment strength and durability.
+    Demonstration of 3D printed hooks attached on planar surfaces, showing the attachment strength and durability(right click to open video in new tab).
 </div>

 ### Spherical Surface Applications